RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 This can be inside of one single program.
 You can also devide them into two diffrent programs and connect them with a service.
 To do that look [here](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29)

-# Step by step:
+## Step by step:

 - Try to get your robot arm in rviz with Moveit! so you can drag the eef arround.
 Also make sure you can plan and execute properly.
 - Make the controller for Moveit! in a python program.
 It should be able to move the robot to a specific position in space.
 - Make a statemachine that can send a position to your controller program.
-- Make sure the robot makes no complicated moves or collisions with the ground in the simulation in rviz.
+- Make sure the robot makes no complicated moves or collides with its surroundings (including the ground) in rviz.
 - Add the gripper to your statemachine.
 - Try your program on the robot.

-# Tips:
+## Tips:
 1.
-You can copy the current position of the robot by printing group.getCurrentPose() If you are connected to the robot you can use Freedrive to position the robot exactly where you want him to be.
+You can copy the current position of the robot by printing group.getCurrentPose() If you are connected to the robot you can use Freedrive to position the robot exactly where you want it to be.
 Then copy the position with Moveit!.
 This way it is easier to get good positions and you know it wont colide with the base.

 2.
-If the robot moves strange look into the Constrains that can be set in the yaml files of the Moveit! package.
+If the robot moves strange **look into the Constrains** that can be set in the yaml files of the Moveit! package.